 Assessment of the need for disturbance regimes and evaluation of options (including understanding traditional management systems/burning practices).

-Forest management plans or equivalent instruments including zoning for prescribed levels of fire and other disturbance regimes are in place.
+Forest management plan or equivalent instruments including zoning for prescribed levels of fire and other disturbance regimes.

 Forest operations are undertaken in accordance with forest management plans or equivalent instruments.